 Jacob Fox

 Hello!
-I am an Assistant Professor in the MIT Department of Mathematics.
-I completed my Ph.D. in mathematics at Princeton University.
+I am a Professor in the Department of Mathematics at Stanford Unversity.
+Before recently joining Stanford, I enjoyed the hospitality of the MIT Department of Mathematics.
+I completed my Ph.D. in mathematics at Princeton University in 2010.
 My advisor was Benny Sudakov.

-My work is supported by a Simons Fellowship, an NSF grant, an Alfred P. Sloan Research Fellowship, and an MIT NEC Corporation grant.
+My work is supported by a Packard Fellowship, an NSF CAREER award, and an Alfred P. Sloan Research Fellowship.
+I was previously supported by a Simons Fellowship.

 Research Interests: